 No ecclesiastical law prescribes, or can prescribe, how the Roman Pontiff is to dress.
 The Pope is the supreme legislator of the Church, and can be bound by no merely ecclesiastical law.
 An outline of papal dress, therefore, would be merely descriptive, whereas everything laid out here is prescriptive.

 The following dress is used by all Cardinals, whatever holy Orders they may possess, whatever their rank in the College of Cardinals, and whether they are from religious orders or the secular clergy:

-The following dress is used by all Latin Rite Patriarchs, Archbishops, and Bishops, whether residential or titular, whether they are from religious orders or the secular clergy, and also by Territorial Prelates, Territorial Abbots, Apostolic Administrators, Vicars Apostolic, and Prelates Apostolic even if they lack the episcopal dignity:
+The following dress is used by all Latin Rite Patriarchs, Archbishops, and Bishops, whether residential or titular, whether they are from religious orders or the secular clergy, and also by Territorial Prelates, Territorial Abbots, Apostolic Administrators, Vicars Apostolic, Prelates Apostolic, Personal Prelates, and Personal Ordinaries even if they lack the episcopal dignity:

 The following dress is used by the Auditors of the Roman Rota, the Promoter General of Justice and the Defender of the Bond in the Supreme Tribunal of the Apostolic Signature, Protonotaries Apostolic de numero, and the Clerics of the Apostolic Camera: